The Irish Plantation

 www.scotchirish.net

-My own ancestors came out of what is now Northern Ireland to Pennsylvania, settling in the counties of Chester and Lancaster.
-There were many circumstances in the late 18th century and early 19th centuries which would have motivated their emigration—famine, worsening of the economy, and persecution of Presbyterians in Northern Ireland.
-Pennsylvania had long had a reputation for religious tolerance, so perhaps that is why they chose it.
+My own ancestors came to Pennsylvania, settling in the counties of Chester and Lancaster.
+There were many circumstances in the late 18th century and early 19th centuries which would have motivated their emigration—famine, changes in the economy, and persecution of Presbyterians in Northern Ireland.
+Pennsylvania had long had a reputation for religious tolerance, so that made it a likely choice.